Puget-Sound-Bitmaps/distributed-bitmap-engine/README.md

 ./start-slave.sh
 ```
 In the master node, you'll need to fill out `SLAVELIST` properly (each line is
 the IP address of each slave).
+(If you're using Docker, you can do
+this automatically by running `./create-slavelist.sh n`, where `n` is
+the number of slave nodes.)
 Then run
 ```bash
 ./tpc-test.sh
 ```